-Post: width of at least 1080 pixels.
+Post: width of at least 1080 pixels for all photos.
 Note that it is no longer mandatory to have a square image on Instagram, however, images displayed on your profile grid will be cropped to display as square, so square photos are still recommended if you are focused on the look of your grid.
 Images that are too long or don’t have enough height may be automatically cropped by Instagram and you won’t be able to post the full image.

 - portrait: max 1350 pixels high

 Board Cover: Board cover size no longer matters, since you will select the image to display from your pins (or it will take the 3 most recent pins by default).
 For reference, the main image on the board will display as square.